Elizabeth-Ngatho/MpesaIntergration/README.md

 M-Pesa Integration is a Django web application that demonstrates the integration of Safaricom's M-Pesa Daraja API for processing secure mobile payments.

-The project showcases how businesses can initiate STK Push requests, receive payment confirmations, and manage transactions within a web application.
+The project showcases how businesses can initiate STK Push requests, receive payment confirmations and manage transactions within a web application.

 ---